 Faster emitter response also means that zoning, mentioned above, can be even more accurately controlled.
 In all, this means product can be brought to desired temperatures in a shorter period of time and processed through the oven more quickly, normally translating into energy savings.

-Using an IR "booster" oven should result in energy savings.
-IR can preheat or ramp up the heat much faster, and ultimately allow for the eventual turndown of the convection oven.
+Using an infrared "booster" oven should result in energy savings.
+Infrared can preheat or ramp up the heat much faster, and ultimately allow for the eventual turndown of the convection oven.

-For further information, contact the Infrared Equipment Division of the Industrial Heating Equipment Association at www.ihea.org.
+This article was provided by the Infrared Equipment Division of the Industrial Heating Equipment Association.
+For further information, contact IHEA at www.ihea.org.